-- Search: Searches the menu options (Mac OS only). - ON1 Photo RAW 2019 Online Help: Opens ON1.com support page in your default web browser. - Video Tutorials: Opens ON1.com product training page in your default web browser. - Getting Started: Opens the initial Photo RAW startup screens. - Check for Updates: Checks with the ON1 update server to see if you are running the current version.
-If there is a newer version, you will be notified and be walked through the update process. - Sign-In/Sign-Out: Uses your ON1 account login information to authenticate your copy of ON1 Photo RAW 2019. - Provide Feedback: Opens the default web browser and goes to the feedback page of the ON1 website. - About ON1 Develop (Windows Only): Opens the about box with the version number displayed. - Help Improve ON1 Products: Opens the Improve ON1 Products dialog. - Show ON1 Log: Diagnostic tool that can help ON1 support when you're having issues with ON1 Photo RAW 2019.
+- Search: Searches the menu options (Mac OS only). - ON1 Photo RAW Online Help: Opens ON1.com support page in your default web browser. - Video Tutorials: Opens ON1.com product training page in your default web browser. - Welcome to ON1 Photo RAW: Displays the Welcome window. - Check for Updates: Checks with the ON1 update server to see if you are running the current version.
+If there is a newer version, you will be notified and be walked through the update process. - Sign-In: Uses your ON1 account login information to authenticate your copy of ON1 Photo RAW 2019.
+(Sign-out will remove an existing authentication.) - Provide Feedback: Opens the default web browser and navigates to the feedback page of the ON1 website. - About ON1 Photo RAW (Windows Only): Opens the about box with the version number and license code displayed. - Help Improve ON1 Products: Opens the Improve ON1 Products dialog. - Show ON1 Log: Diagnostic tool that can help ON1 support when you're having issues with ON1 Photo RAW 2019.